You can read the our policy below or download or download the document by clicking the link below:

 We expect the Head teacher and the senior leadership team to:

-- Keep her/himself up to date with legislation, research and thinking, promoting positive behaviour and responding to children’s behaviour where additional support is required.
+- Keep up to date with legislation, research and thinking, promoting positive behaviour and responding to children’s behaviour where additional support is required.

 - Access relevant sources of expertise on promoting positive behaviour.